-In the Pacific Northwest, the Navy monitors marine species during marine mammal density surveys in the inland Puget Sound, conducts pinniped satellite tracking, and models the offshore distribution of Southern Resident killer whales to better understand species occurrence.
+The Navy monitors marine species during marine mammal density surveys in the Pacific Northwest and Alaska, conducts pinniped satellite tracking in the Puget Sound, and models the offshore distribution of Southern Resident killer whales to better understand species occurrence.
 The Navy provides annual reports of training and testing activities and monitoring studies to the National Marine Fisheries Service.
+These reports are also available to the public.

 For more information, please visit the Navy’s Marine Species Monitoring Program website.